cometbft/cometbft/spec/abci/abci++_methods.md

 When a node _p_ is in consensus round _0_, height _h_, and _p_ receives a Precommit message for CommitRound _r_, height _h-1_ from validator _q_ (_q_ &ne; _p_), _p_
-may add the Precommit message and associated extension to [ExtendedCommitInfo](#extendedcommitinfo) without calling `VerifyVoteExtension` to verify it.
+MAY add the Precommit message and associated extension to [ExtendedCommitInfo](#extendedcommitinfo) without calling `VerifyVoteExtension` to verify it.